marchirschvogel/ambit/docs/source/documentation.rst

   :cite:p:`westerhof2009` as well as closed-loop full circulation :cite:p:`hirschvogel2017` and coronary flow models :cite:p:`arthurs2016`.
-| Monolithic multi-physics coupling of solid, fluid, and ALE-fluid with
+| Monolithic fluid-solid interaction (FSI)
-  0D lumped models is implemented such that cardiovascular simulations with realistic boundary conditions can be performed.
-Monolithic fluid-solid interaction (FSI) will be provided in the near future once mixed domain functionality is fully supported in the finite element backend dolfinx.
+  :cite:p:`nordsletten2011` in ALE formulation using a Lagrange multiplier field is supported, along with coupling of 3D and 0D models (solid or fluid with 0D lumped circulation systems) such that cardiovascular simulations with realistic boundary conditions can be performed.
 | Implementations for a recently proposed novel physics- and
   projection-based model reduction for FSI, denoted as fluid-reduced-solid interaction (FrSI)